riciPrini/DAI_ReinforcementLearning/README.md

 ## Troubleshooting

-If you encounter the error "argument --gui: expected one argument", make sure you're using the correct command syntax.
-The --gui flag doesn't require a value, just include it to enable the GUI.
+If you encounter the error "argument --nogui: expected one argument", make sure you're using the correct command syntax.
+The --nogui flag doesn't require a value, just include it to disable the GUI.

 ## Contributing